 Credit reference agencies collect both negative information and positive information about consumers.
 Negative information is information about any default on credit repayments, such as arrears, missed payments and bankruptcies.
 Positive information is information relating to your overall financial standing, such as your overdraft limit, the limit on your credit card and records of your repayments.

 The main credit reference agency for individuals in Ireland is the Irish Credit Bureau (ICB) but there are several other agencies, mainly dealing with businesses.

 The ICB compiles a private database of information supplied by its members, which are the main financial institutions, including some credit unions.
 Local authorities are also members.
 Membership does not include utility companies or retail outlets.
 The database includes information on a wide range of loans, including personal loans, mortgages and credit card loans.
-That information is available only to members of the ICB (and, of course, to yourself).
+That information is available only to you and to members of the ICB.